-After last week’s 360 Review of Linda Zwordling on Better Off Ted, we got a ton of comments about how beautifully dressed Portia de Rossi’s character, Veronica Palmer, is — and how much folks would love to chat with her stylist.
+After last week’s how to dress like Linda Zwordling on Better Off Ted, we got a ton of comments about how beautifully dressed Portia de Rossi’s character, Veronica Palmer, is — and how much folks would love to chat with her stylist.
 We did some poking around and, lo and behold, found our way to Brandy Lusvardi, the costume designer for Better Off Ted.
 We just got off the phone with her, and thought we’d share our conversation…

 (She is the NICEST person on the planet!!)